niuhuan/feign-rs/feign/README.md

 ### Feign client

 - Use feign::client macro and trait make a feign client, host is server address, path is controller context.
-(In the future, the host can be dynamically replaced and can be ignored)
+(The host can be dynamically replaced and can be ignored)
 - In the trait, use the method macro and path args make a request, the member method must async and first arg is recover(&self)
 - Use #\[json] / #\[form] post body, use #\[path] for replace \<arg_name> in request path